Tylerdevries/Memory-Game/README.md

 Largest function has 17 statements in it, while the median is 2.

 The most complex function has a cyclomatic complexity value of 5 while the median is 1.

+## Unfixed Bugs

+There are no unfixed bugs in the finished project.

+## Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+## Credits

+I used the following sites as sources for images, CSS, HTML and Javascript components.

+api.deezer.com:
+  - I used Deezers API to find high quality renders of the album covers used.

+cssgradient.io:
+  - I used this site to create the gradient used on the background of the site.